How To Get Rid of Fungus Gnats on Succulents: A Simple Guide

 Fungus gnats are small, black flies that live most of their lives in the soil.

-If you’ve noticed tiny black flies in your home or office, you likely need to get rid of fungus gnats on your succulents.
+If you’ve noticed tiny black flies in your home or office, you likely need to eliminate fungus gnats on your succulents.

 These gnats will lay their eggs in damp soil rich with organic matter like peat moss or coconut coir.